Skip to content

 Device Developer Settings

-You probably want to keep this on.
+You should keep this on.
 When off, most options are disabled except those that don't require communication between the device and your development computer.

-Next, you should scroll down a little and enable USB debugging.
+Next, scroll down and enable USB debugging.
 This allows Android Studio and other SDK tools to recognize your device when connected via USB, so you can use the debugger and other tools.

-You are now ready to start mobile testing of your Android Device and Android Emulator.
+You are now ready to start mobile testing on your Android device and Android Emulator.

 Using a PC to Host Android Emulator and Devices